NFL Reportedly Considering Moving Buccaneers vs. Dolphins Due to Hurricane Irma

 NFL Reportedly Considering Moving Buccaneers vs. Dolphins Due to Hurricane IrmaSeptember 4, 2017

-Due to concerns with Hurricane Irma, the NFL is reportedly considering changing the date or location of the Week 1 game between the Tampa Bay Buccaneers and Miami Dolphins.
+Because of concerns with Hurricane Irma, the NFL is reportedly considering changing the date or location of the Week 1 game between the Tampa Bay Buccaneers and Miami Dolphins.

 According to Steven Wine of the Associated Press, the game that is scheduled for Sunday at 1 p.m.
 ET in Miami could be moved up to Thursday or Friday instead.

-Hurricane Irma is set to hit several Caribbean Islands this week with CNN meteorologist Allison Chinchar expecting it to hit landfall of the United States a week from Monday.
-The current track is for Florida, although it could also affect much of the East coast.
+Hurricane Irma is set to hit several Caribbean Islands this week, and CNN meteorologist Allison Chinchar expects it to make landfall in the United States next Monday.
+The current track is moving toward Florida, though it could also affect much of the East Coast.

-The National Hurricane Center provided the latest path projections Monday:
+The National Hurricane Center provided the latest path projection Monday:

 NHC Atlantic Ops @NHC_Atlantic